Nishanth-Emu/TeamTasker-Web-Task/Readme.md

 # 🧑‍💻 TeamTasker-Web-Task

-## 📅 Day 6 – Frontend Progress Update
+## 📅 Day 7 – Frontend Progress Update

 ### ✅ What's Done Today

-- 🔔 **Notification Feature**
+- 🖥️ **Notification Dashboard Page**
-  - Real-time notifications currently working on.
+  - Designed and implemented a dedicated page to view all real-time notifications.

-- 🐛 **Bug Fixes**
+  - Ensures a clean and informative UI for users to track updates.

-  - Fixed issues in the project search functionality.
+- 🐛 **Notification Bug Fixes**

-- 🎯 **Filter Support**
+  - Resolved issues causing delayed or missing notifications in some scenarios.

-  - Added filter options for better data navigation and task management.
+- 🔔 **Notification Feature Enhanced**

-- 🧑‍💼 **Admin Features**
+  - Extended and improved the notification system across multiple modules.
-  - Admins can now perform full CRUD operations on users directly from the dashboard.
+  - Notifications now work seamlessly across user actions and socket events.

 ---